tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 path1: /publishingapis.html
 ---

 One of the easiest toolchains to implement with developer docs is a GitHub wiki.
 Learning GitHub will also allow you to become familiar with the version control workflows that are common with many docs-as-code tools.
-For this reason, I have a detailed tutorial for using GitHub in this book.
+For this reason, I have a detailed tutorial for using GitHub in this course.

 When you create a repository on GitHub, the repository comes with a wiki that you can add pages to.
 This wiki can be really convenient if your source code is stored on GitHub.